Updated: February 5, 2026

 What Factors Affect Texas Business Insurance Costs?

-• Texas Workers Compensation Laws: Texas is one of only two states that doesn't require most private employers to carry workers' compensation insurance.
-About 40% of Texas employers choose "non-subscriber" status, opting out of the system entirely and saving on commercial insurance.
-However, employers without workers' comp lose legal protection against lawsuits and can be sued by injured employees.
+• Texas workers' compensation laws: Texas is one of two states where most private employers aren't required to carry workers' compensation insurance.
+About 40% of Texas employers choose "non-subscriber" status, opting out and saving on premiums.
+But employers without workers' comp lose legal protection, as injured employees can sue them directly.

-• Weather and Natural Disaster Risks: Texas has the highest average yearly number of tornadoes in the United States, with cities near the Gulf Coast, Tornado Alley, North Texas, and Panhandle most affected.
-Coastal properties often need separate windstorm policies through the since standard policies exclude wind and hail coverage along the coast.
-Insurance companies often put a hold on approving new policies when a storm is in the Gulf, and flood policies don't take effect until 30 days after purchase.
+• Weather and natural disaster risks: Texas averages more tornadoes annually than any other state.
+Cities near the Gulf Coast, Tornado Alley, North Texas and the Panhandle see the most activity.
+Coastal properties need separate windstorm policies through the Texas Windstorm Insurance Association because standard policies exclude wind and hail coverage.
+Insurers stop approving new policies when storms enter the Gulf.
+Flood policies take effect 30 days after purchase.

-• Tort Reform and Liability Environment: Texas implemented significant tort reform in 2003 including a $250,000 cap on non-economic damages in medical malpractice lawsuits.
-Despite reforms, Texas is the leading state for verdicts exceeding $10 million in injury cases, costing Texas job creators over $45 billion from 2009-2023.
-Texas is one of four states responsible for half of all nuclear verdicts in the United States, driving up insurance costs statewide.
+• Tort reform and liability environment: Texas implemented tort reform in 2003 with a $250,000 cap on non-economic damages in medical malpractice lawsuits.
+But Texas leads the nation in verdicts exceeding $10 million for injury cases, costing job creators over $45 billion from 2009 to 2023.
+Texas accounts for half of all nuclear verdicts nationwide (along with three other states), pushing up insurance costs statewide.

-• Regional Cost Variations: Cities near the Gulf Coast like Brownsville, Galveston, Houston, and Port Arthur face the highest hurricane risk Flood-prone areas include Austin, Houston, and Fort Worth, requiring additional flood insurance coverage.
-A business in Austin can expect different insurance rates than a business in Lubbock due to varying local weather patterns, crime rates, and regional risk factors.
+• Regional cost variations: Gulf Coast cities including Brownsville, Galveston, Houston and Port Arthur have the highest hurricane risk.
+Austin, Houston and Fort Worth need additional flood insurance coverage.
+Businesses in Austin pay different rates than businesses in Lubbock because of local weather patterns, crime rates and regional risk factors.

 Texas Business Insurance Quotes